mtstickney/mtstickney.github.com/content/blog/20160920-data_migration.md

 Our database changes will sometimes require non-SQL code to run.
-Due to restrictions in our primary language and limitations in the SQL support in the database, we need to maintain a few table of schema-related metadata to be enforced by non-SQL procedures after the main migrations are complete.
+Due to restrictions in our primary language and limitations in the SQL support in the database, we need to maintain a few tables of schema-related metadata to be enforced by non-SQL procedures after the main migrations are complete.
 This is much easier and less error-prone if db changes can be wrapped in convenience functions.
 Some data